-It can be said that Genghis Khan’s had the ability to understand the importance of alliances at a very young age, which helped him to be able to amass his power base.
+It can be said that Genghis Khan could understand the importance of alliances at a very young age, which helped him to be able to amass his power base.
 He also exterminated any existing clan nobility he conquered and overpowered the enemies until he could consolidate his power base.

 Genghis Khan was known to have a very keen eye for talent, even talent he saw in his own sworn enemies.
-Genghis promoted his officers, not on ancestry, class, or even other allegiances but their talent and skills.
+Genghis promoted his officers not on ancestry, class, or other allegiances but on their talent and skills.

-There is a story about a battle in 1201 with Genghis Khan and the rival Taijut clan; Genghis was nearly killed after his horse was shot from under him with an arrow.
-When he later spoke to the Taijut clan prisoners, he asked who had shot his horse with the arrow?
+There is a story about a battle in 1201 between Genghis Khan and the rival Taijut clan; Genghis was nearly killed after his horse was shot from under him with an arrow.
+When he later spoke to the Taijut clan prisoners, he asked who had shot his horse with the arrow.
 One brave prisoner admitted that he was responsible.